gogameguru/glift-go-game/readme.txt

 == Changelog ==

 = 0.3.4 =
-* Fix - Upgrade to Glift 0.17.3 -- Fixes iOS delay for icon bar events and makes the disableZoomForMobile work.
+* Fix - Upgrade to Glift 0.17.5 -- Fixes iOS delay for icon bar events and makes the disableZoomForMobile work.
+Add cap on jump-ahead/behind button.
+  Slightly improve the unsupported text.

 = 0.3.3 =
 * Feature - Upgrade to Glift 0.17.2 -- Adds support for go board coordinate